Eva winced at the ivory-stitched swatch of fabric her mother held up to her for approval.

 “Mama, it is not the fabric which is objectionable,” replied Eva

 “I don’t want to hear it,” snapped Elizabeth, lowering her voice.

-The men burst into the sunlight, their faces as frightening in daylight as her imagination had made them in the dark.
+The men burst into the sunlight from the covered darkness, their faces as frightening once the light hit them as her imagination had made them unseen.
 They moved around her as if she were nothing more than an inconvenient post.
 The smell of sweat and coffee lingered in the air as they passed.
-Unlike the others, the young one stopped directly in front of her, only inches away and standing a full head above.
-Her heart fluttered against her closed throat.
-She forced her gaze up to meet his, across his half-open linen shirt, his bare chest which glistened with sweat, under his chin with its faintest fuzziest shadow of a future beard, finally reaching the barely familiar face of her long-lost Sam.
-Relief burst from her with such force that she threw herself into his arms.
+Unlike the others, the young one stopped directly in front of her, standing a head above and only inches away.
+Her heart skipped against her closed throat, as if his strong hands already closed around it, choking the life from her.

 “Sam!” she cried.

 “Please don’t,” said Sam, peeling her from around his waist.
 His voice was colder than the air.